Security measures

 Sprend.com is built as a monolithic Java-based web application.
 We prioritize simplicity and maintainability, opting for a unified codebase over a distributed microservices architecture.

-• Framework: We leverage Spring for our backend development, providing a robust and comprehensive framework for building enterprise-grade applications.
+Framework: We use Spring for our backend development, providing a robust and comprehensive framework for building enterprise-grade applications.
+However, we are not overusing it, particularly not when Spring pushes the architecture away from object-orientation.

-• Database: Our primary data store is MariaDB, which runs on the same physical server.
+Database: Our primary data store is MariaDB, which runs on the same physical server.
 We maintain a thin data access layer in our code, aiming to keep it close to standard SQL for clarity and direct control over data access.
-We're open to incorporating NoSQL patterns where they demonstrably reduce development costs and complexity.
+We are also incorporating NoSQL patterns where they demonstrably reduce development costs and complexity.

 Frontend